-- Tiny ideas, fleeting moments of genius, beats of meaning and thoughts you wish you'd wrote down are all the start of something big.
+- Tiny ideas, fleeting moments of genius, beats of meaning and thoughts you wish you had written down are all the start of something big.
 If you have one of these, come here.
-This is a place to chase the unknown, keep moving, and go higher.
+This is a place to chase the unknown, keep moving and go higher.
 We believe in work that helps, includes, excites and inspires.
 Let's do the hard things together and do them well.
 Let's begin.

 Hatch Quarter is a startup agency.
 Their slogan says "we're the startup consultancy agency that isn't afraid to believe in you from the start," and their manifesto successfully builds on this and reads like a story.